altmattr/teaching/COMP3000 - Programming Languages/src/6_parser.md

     \end{enumerate}

     \subsubsection*{Use of Generative AI}
     An ability to use Generative AI is not a learning outcome of this course but GenAI is a tool you may choose to use along your journey.
 If your submission is primarily AI generated, you will likely find yourself in the bottom of each rubric item.
 Lox and Nystrom's notation are not well represented in AI training sets and Gen AIs are generally bad at language design.
-We value, and give grades for, your contribution to the solution since it is you (not the GenAI vendor) whos is earning the grade.
+We value, and give grades for, your contribution to the solution since it is you (not the GenAI vendor) who is earning the grade.

     \begin{note}
     You are free to use any and everything from your team's work on this task.
 You may not use other team's work directly or solicit for solutions.
 These remain contraventions of academic integrity.
 The work of the team belongs to all team members, so they can submit that without contravening academic integrity.
 However, this is your own submission.
 You can, and should, improve upon your team's work as much as possible.
 We have included a "similarity/creativity" score in the rubric so we can reward solutions that go beyond what was done in class.
 Note that \emph{the document must be your own work}.
 It can heavily reference the team's work, but you should write it from scratch yourself.